bucketon/bots/README.md

 **0.9.0**
 * Made pause menu less confusing, harder to accidentally leave games.
 * Made the big cards look a bit uglier in the name of progress.
+* Added 24 new bots!
+Go to help->deckbuilder to play with them.
+Custom decks apply to all modes other than online (coming soon).

 **0.8.0**
 * Added a matchmaking server.
 Just go to Online->Matchmaking and you will be paired with an opponent!
 No more futzing with port forwarding necessary.